CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

 ## Exercise 1: Configure Access reviews

+In this exercise, you'll create a Microsoft 365 group, set up a recurring access review for Teams and Groups, and manage user permissions using the My Access portal, either manually or by accepting system recommendations.

 ### Task 1: Create a group

 In this task, you will create a Microsoft 365 group named "All Users" in the Azure portal, assign ODL_User as the owner, and add specified members to the group.